ssapra/docs-build-service/tutorial.md

 ```bash
 pb image logs <image-tag> -b <build-number> -f
 ```
 This should follow along with the progress of the build and terminate when the build completes.

+**Constraints:**

+Build Service stores the 10 most recent successful builds and 10 most recent failed builds.

 ### <a id='install'></a> Deleting `teams` and `images`